 Whilst the financial investment required by a construction business to change accounting systems remains a key consideration, it’s the perceived disruption caused by the change which is now the largest reason businesses avoid a change to their construction accounting system.

 Perhaps not a surprise when you consider that accounts teams’ in the construction industry have been shrunk back to the bare minimum in the past few years, and it is undeniable that changing any business system won’t cause some level of day to day disruption.

 There are however a number of procedures put in place by construction accounting software providers such as Integrity Software, which help to make this process a lot less scary and disruptive than you’d perhaps imagine.

 Sounds simple, but a planning session with an experienced project manager and key members of staff to map out exactly what will be happening when, and with who at the start of the process goes a long way.

-This is a time to plan a realistic go live date and for the project manager to share the details of key milestones which make your implementation pain-free.
+This is a time to plan a realistic go-live date and for the project manager to share the details of key milestones that make your implementation pain-free.
 Most businesses we talk to use this time to discuss their data migration and the best structure for their new system, alongside deciding when and who will be required for particular training.

 Go-Live & Month End hand holding

 The training went well, the system appears to be set up and working correctly, but until the first month-end is complete, employees have been paid correctly and the management reports are run, the threat to business disruption is not over.
 Having someone on-site to support businesses through key milestones such as these provides that extra bit of comfort for the accounts and commercial teams.

 It is certainly not uncommon for businesses to research a new system and plan the functionality required alongside new processes, only to stall at the final hurdle when a threat is posed to the business operation as ‘normal’.